sanyi0411/Raspberry_pi_tutorials/How to install OpenCV/README.md

 ![](images/3.png)

+- Note that you have to restart your computer at this point.
+New environment variables will only come into effect after a restart.

 ### 3. Setting up your project

 - After creating a new Solution/Project in Visual Studio, right click on the project (in the Solution explorer) and click properties.<br/>